ray-project/ray/doc/source/rllib/new-api-stack-migration-guide.rst

 .. hint::

-    The `num_learners` setting determines how many remote :py:class:`~ray.rllib.core.learner.learner.Learner` workers there will be in your Algorithm's :py:class:`~ray.rllib.core.learner.learner_group.LearnerGroup`.
+    The `num_learners` setting determines how many remote :py:class:`~ray.rllib.core.learner.learner.Learner` workers there are in your Algorithm's :py:class:`~ray.rllib.core.learner.learner_group.LearnerGroup`.
-    If you set this to 0, your LearnerGroup will only contain a **local** Learner that runs on the main process (and shares the compute resources with that process, usually 1 CPU).
+    If you set this to 0, your LearnerGroup only contains a **local** Learner that runs on the main process (and shares the compute resources with that process, usually 1 CPU).
     For asynchronous algorithms like IMPALA or APPO, this setting should therefore always be >0.